k-box/k-box/docs/user/viewing-options.md

 In this view is also available the thumbnail of the document, which is an image that describes the content of the document.
 For multipage documents is always taken from the first page.

 The icons and information showed are the same of the details view, but with different positioning and labels.
-In addition the date of the upload in the K-Box is showed.

 ## Grid